XWA Frontier Sports Championship

-The XWA Frontier Sports Championship is a professional wrestling championship contested for in the XWA professional wrestling.
+The XWA Frontier Sports Championship was a professional wrestling championship contested for in the XWA professional wrestling.
 Championship reigns are determined by professional wrestling matches, in which competitors are involved in scripted rivalries.
 These narratives create feuds between the various competitors, which cast them as villains and the heroes.

 Tournament

 The tournament to crown the inaugural champion was held on 6 December 2015.
 There was six semi final matches, in which the winners would be moved to the elimination final.